apache/systemds/src/main/python/BUILD_INSTRUCTIONS.md

 The following steps have to be done for both cases

-- Build SystemDS with maven first `mvn package -DskipTests -Pdistribution`, with the working directory being `SYSTEMDS_ROOT` (Root directory of SystemDS)
+- Build SystemDS with maven first `mvn package -Pdistribution`, with the working directory being `SYSTEMDS_ROOT` (Root directory of SystemDS)
 - `cd` to this folder (basically `SYSTEMDS_ROOT/src/main/python`

 ### Building package for release